February 2006 Archives

 "do not address the conundrum at the heart of antimicrobial resistance: the solution may ultimately require us to put society before the individual.
 That is, halting the rise of resistance may only be achievable if some patients go untreated.
 We defend this uncomfortable conclusion using the logic of the well-known social dilemma "the tragedy of the commons."

-This conclusion comes in the first paragraph.
-It's only dwarfed by the photo juxtaposed to the right of an oozing sore on the dark knee of a person inflicted with methicillin resistant Staphylococcus aureus (MRSA).
 As if an afterthought, the next sentence reads: "More data on the societal costs of resistance are required to evaluate the potential for a tragedy of antimicrobial resistance and the moral dilemma that it would present."
 One would have hoped that the "more data" part would come before the publishing part but perhaps tenuous commentary is the purpose of PLoS's "Policy Forum".

 Tragedy or Dismal Science?